 Some of the strange reports from guests here include jewelry being moved around guest rooms and the horrific sounds of disembodied screaming in the night!
 [BOOK A STAY]

-1 - La Posada de Santa Fe, Santa Fe
+9. La Posada de Santa Fe, Santa Fe

 The La Posada de Santa Fe Hotel includes the 1882 building known as The Staab House.
 It is believed that the former lady of the house, Julia Stabb is the one who is now haunting the hotel.
 In her final years of life, she had become something of a recluse and refused to leave the building.

 It seems as though she continued this habit following her death as she is still hanging around!
 Guests have reported seeing Julia’s apparition on the main staircase and in the bar.
 In honor of Ms. Stabb the hotel restaurant has actually been named ‘Julia: a Spirited Restaurant & Bar’.
 [BOOK A ROOM]

 The Drury Plaza Hotel in Santa Fe boasts a rich history, with roots in two separate buildings – Marian Hall and the old St. Vincent Hospital.
 However, it’s not just the history that draws visitors to this hotel; many guests come in search of the paranormal.